 Preventative care is your best insurance and defense against any potential cancer or financial disaster in the future.

-If you have a skin cancer diagnosis and are struggling with your finances, there are several funds and resources available to assist you to get the care you deserve.
+If you have a skin cancer diagnosis and are struggling with your finances, there are several funds and resources available to help you get the care you deserve.

 Finally, if you know someone who could benefit from this information, please be sure to share this post!